appleraincoat/tp/docs/DeveloperGuide.md

 10. **Maintain consistency for `COMMAND help`**
     - Currently, we support `clear help`
-      - To maintain consistency, we will change this to `clearRealodex help`
+      - To maintain consistency, we will change this to `clearRealodex help` where `clearRealodex` is the actual command to input when you wish to clear Realodex's list of clients.
     - We plan to also support all commands except `help`.
       E.g. `exit help` will no longer just exit Realodex but provide some help suggestion for `exit`, this can help reduce confusion over what `COMMAND` is supported.